Higher dimensional Jordan curves: Federer-Fleming projections

+Here the constant $C$ is the Lipschitz constant of $\pi_2$ as function defined on $\partial I$.
 Next, let us suppose that for $x_1$ and $x_2$ as in \eqref{e:x1} and \eqref{e:x2}, we have that $y_1=y_2$, hence they lie on the same line segment from $c_I$ to $\partial I$.
 We first note that (assuming without loss of generality that $t>s$),